 Streams are designed to work with Java lambda expressions.
 Many of the examples in this text will use lambda expressions, so if you don't already know them, you should read up on them before reading this text.

 Obtaining a Stream From a Collection

-You obtain a stream from a collection like this:
+You obtain a stream from a collection by calling the